 So anyway, you have your water bottle.
-To go with it you will need a travel cup or bowl, unless of course you have the Lick n Flow bottle that we talked about above.
+To go with it you will need a travel cup or bowl, unless of course you have either of the dog water bottles mentioned above.

 My favourite travel bowls are ones that are lightweight, fold flat and ideally can be clipped to my belt or dog’s lead, so I don’t have to carry it, try to squeeze it into my pocket or fumble about for it in my bag.

 The three travel bowls that I want to tell you about are the Popware Collapsible Dog Travel Cup, the Fold-a-Bowl Dog Travel Bowl by EzyDog and the Original Quencher Bowl by Ruffwear.

 They are all a similar idea but slightly different in practice so I’ll explain each one.

 The Popware Travel Cup is small and handy.
 It is light and durable plus it collapses completely flat.
 Yay.
 Simply pop it out when your dog needs a drink.
 It has a carabiner-style clip which I love as you can easily attach it to your dog's lead, your bag or belt loop.
 I think it is great for small to medium dogs.
 The two cup sizes hold 8oz or 16oz.